CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.1 Detection of safety-relevant events.md

 #### DER.1.A11 Use of a central logging infrastructure for the evaluation of security-relevant events [responsible persons]

 The collected event messages of the IT systems and application systems SHOULD be stored on a central protocol infrastructure (see OPS1.1.5 * Logging *).
 The submitted event messages SHOULD be centrally stored, evaluated and retrieved using a tool.
 In order for the data to be correlated and reconciled, they SHOULD all be synchronized in time.
 The collected event messages SHOULD be regularly checked for abnormalities.
-So that safety-related events can also be detected retrospectively, the signatures of the detection systems SHOULD be up-to-date and up-to-date.
+So that safety-related events can also be detected retrospectively, the signatures of the detection systems SHOULD be up to date and up-to-date.
 #### DER.1.A12 Evaluation of information from external sources [Information Security Officer (ISB), specialist responsible]

 In order to gain new insights into security-relevant events for their own information network, external sources SHOULD be consulted and evaluated.
-Since messages are delivered to an institution via different channels, it should be ensured that these messages are also recognized by the employees as being relevant and forwarded to the right place.
+Since messages are delivered to an institution via different channels, it should be ensured that these messages are also recognized as relevant by the employees and forwarded to the right place.
 If information comes from qualified sources, they SHOULD be evaluated in principle.
 All submitted information SHOULD be evaluated as to whether it is relevant to its own information network.
 If this is the case, the information SHOULD be escalated according to the incident handling procedure (see DER.2.1. * Incident Management *).

 #### DER.1.A13 Regular audits of the detection systems

 The existing detection systems and the measures taken SHOULD regularly be checked to see if they are still up-to-date and effective.
-It SHOULD evaluate the metrics that arise, for example, when safety-related events are recorded, reported and escalated.
+It SHOULD evaluate the measured variables, which occur, for example, when safety-relevant events are recorded, reported and escalated.
 The audit results SHOULD be traceable documented and compared with the target state.
 Deviations SHOULD be investigated.

 ### 3.3 Requirements for increased protection requirements